-- Natural child - Legally adopted child - Natural or legally adopted child of a covered Spouse or Common Law Spouse as defined by the Plan - Stepchild - Special Dependent, if you meet all of the following requirements: - You must have legal custody and legal guardianship of the child. - The child must maintain legal residence with you and be wholly dependent on you for maintenance and support. - You must submit a Statement of Dependent Eligibility for Special Dependent Form to American Airlines Benefits Service Center and American Airlines Benefits Service Center must approve the form.
-(Complete and return the form to American Airlines Benefits Service Center, along with copies of the official court documents awarding you custodianship or guardianship of the
+- Natural child - Legally adopted child - Natural or legally adopted child of a covered Spouse or Common Law Spouse as defined by the Plan - Stepchild - Special Dependent, if you meet all of the following requirements: - You or your Spouse must have legal custody or legal guardianship of the child.
+(It is not necessary for your Spouse to be covered under the Plan in order for a child for whom your Spouse has legal custody or legal guardianship to be eligible). - The child must maintain legal residence with you and be wholly dependent on you for maintenance and support. - You must submit a Statement of Dependent Eligibility for Special Dependent Form to American Airlines Benefits Service Center and American Airlines Benefits Service Center must approve the form.
+(Complete and return the form to American Airlines Benefits Service Center, along with copies of the official court documents awarding you custodianship or guardianship of the child.)

-- child.)
 You must receive confirmation from American Airlines Benefits Service Center notifying you of its determination. - American Airlines Benefits Service Center will send you a letter notifying you of its findings.
 If your request is approved, the notification letter will include an approval date.
 If you submit your request within 31 days of the date that legal guardianship or legal custodianship is awarded by the court, coverage for the child is effective as of that date, pending approval by American Airlines Benefits Service Center.
 If you submit the request after the 31day time frame, the child will not be added to your coverage. - QMCSO Dependent: A child for whom you are required to provide coverage under a Qualified Medical Child Support Order (QMCSO) that is issued by the court or a state agency.